First time buying?

 We’re here to help.

-The New York City real estate market is unlike any other real estate market in the world.
 Ask us how to successfully navigate the ins and outs of the market and secure the home of your dreams.
 We’re with you every step of the way.

 The best way to ensure you’re ready to buy is to secure a formal pre-approval letter from a reputable mortgage banker.
 Based on your recent tax returns, income and credit, they will provide a letter stating the amount a bank would be willing to loan you towards the purchase of a home.
 Having this ready from the get-go will avoid getting tangled up in paperwork when you need to move quickly on a new home.

-You should plan to have a minimum of 10% of the purchase price available for a downpayment on a condo, and 20% or more for most co-ops and townhouses.
+You should plan to have a minimum of 10% of the purchase price available for a down payment on a condo, and 20% or more for most co-ops and townhouses.
 Federal Housing Administration (FHA) loans allow as little as 3.5% down, and are available for some new construction condos.

 How can I compete when there are multiple bids?

 The offered amount is a huge factor, but terms and conditions can hold even more weight.
 The bigger your down payment, the smaller your list of contingencies and the more flexible you can be to meet a seller’s needs, all serve to strengthen your offer.
 If you’re not comfortable waiving a mortgage contingency, you might consider waiving an appraisal contingency under the guidance of your lender and attorney.
-Appealing to a seller’s emotions and attachment to their home with a personal letter can also be an important piece of the puzzle.
-Offering an odd dollar amount is another way to stand out from the crowd.
-Be as up front as possible, and show that you’re motivated and prepared to close the deal.

 From offer to closing typically takes around 60-120 days.
 That usually breaks down as follows: